Updated: Dec 21, 2020

 This month I was challenged to write a piece for violin and piano in just four days.
 When I say four days, I mean finished, reviewed and score-handed in four days.

-This piece was meant to be the core of a lecture I would give, together with my co-director, Gisela Paterno, at St. Cuthbert’s Philbeach Gardens the 29.07.2017 at 7 pm.
+This piece was meant to be the core of a lecture I would give, together with my co-director, Gisela Paterno, at St. Cuthbert’s Philbeach Gardens

 The piece is a double challenge, it has to be short and also easy for the performers who will have very little time to practice it.